 Service Program Requirements

-- Participate in a Structured Reflective Dialogue session held via Zoom on April 26th from 5:00pm-6:30pm.
-The last session is mandatory and will give students a chance to discuss and reflect on the topics covered in the various informational sessions provided by the program.
+- Participate in a Structured Reflective Dialogue session held via Zoom.
+A Google form will be sent through the PPAO listserv which will include a list of available dates/times for the month of April.
+This last session is mandatory and will give participants a chance to discuss and reflect on the topics covered in the various informational sessions provided by the program.
 Students will breakout into small groups on Zoom and will be given selected prompts to work through using the knowledge gained from the speaker series.
 During the second half of the session, students will be invited back to the larger Zoom meeting to discuss some of the themes and takeaways from their group discussions.

 - Complete 50 hours of service-oriented volunteering with organizations that work with underserved populations.
 Students will be provided with a list of pre-approved organizations at UGA and in